Finding Calm in the Chaos

-- Checklists for screening individuals that are deaf/hard of hearing to determine if other factors impact their learning.
+- Screening checklists to determine if other factors impact learning.

 - What Do I Do Next?
 Next steps for teachers with a child in their classroom who may have Usher Syndrome .

 - Usher Syndrome Resources: Links to a variety of resources and information about Usher Syndrome.

 The Hearing Screening Checklist, a tool for educators and family to determine whether a child should be referred to a D/HH Specialist or audiologist for further testing.

 The ODB Family Guide: information and resources for families.